ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 such replay attacks, this specification requires the aggregators to detect and filter out replayed reports.

-To detect replay attacks, each aggregator keeps track of the set of nonces pertaining to reports that were previously aggregated for a given task.
-If the leader receives a report from a client whose nonce is in this set, it either ignores it or aborts the upload sub-protocol as described in {{upload-flow}}.
-A Helper who receives an encrypted input share whose nonce is in this set rejects the report as described in {{early-input-share-validation}}.
+To detect replay attacks, each aggregator keeps track of the set of report IDs pertaining to reports that were previously aggregated for a given task.
+If the leader receives a report from a client whose report ID is in this set, it either ignores it or aborts the upload sub-protocol as described in
+{{upload-flow}}.
+A Helper who receives an encrypted input share whose report ID is in this set rejects the report as described in
+{{early-input-share-validation}}.

-[OPEN ISSUE: This has the potential to require aggregators to store nonce sets indefinitely.
+[OPEN ISSUE: This has the potential to require aggreagtors to store report ID sets indefinitely.
 See issue#180.]

-A malicious aggregator may attempt to force a replay by replacing the nonce generated by the client with a nonce its peer has not yet seen.
-To prevent this, clients incorporate the nonce into the AAD for HPKE encryption, ensuring that the output share is only recovered if the aggregator is given the correct nonce.
+A malicious aggregator may attempt to force a replay by replacing the report ID generated by the client with a report ID its peer has not yet seen.
+To prevent this, clients incorporate the report ID into the AAD for HPKE encryption, ensuring that the output share is only recovered if the aggregator is given the correct report ID.
 (See {{upload-request}}.)

 Aggregators prevent the same report from being used in multiple batches (except as required by the protocol) by only responding to valid collect requests, as